-To safeguard your entitlement to commission on a property sale, ensure you follow these handy tips, writes Property Paralegal and Law Graduate, Raphaelle Worrall.
+To safeguard your entitlement to commission on a property sale, ensure you follow these handy tips, writes Property Lawyer, Raphaelle Worrall.

 During your career as a real estate agent, you have undoubtedly encountered at least one instance in which your entitlement to commission has been called into question.
 It may often feel like sellers are willing to clutch at anything to try to reduce or wipe out your right to commission.
 There is also the plethora of online-based agencies, without the traditional overhead costs to consider, offering fixed or discounted commission rates.
 We understand this is making it more common for commission percentages to be negotiated to a fraction of what they once were.
 It seems all traditional fees are being commoditised in the property industry, generally.
 With this in mind, you want to ensure you have the best chance to receive the commission you have worked so hard for.
 It is imperative for you to consider the steps you can take in order to safeguard your commission and avoid disputes with your sellers.